-- plan and the Riverside Expressway, and seeking to ensure these are minimised - " supporting the ongoing traffic function and maintenance of the Riverside Expressway43 - " ensuring the delivery of planned infrastructure including any future public transport infrastructure where identified, is not adversely impacted - " providing infrastructure and services in a timely, orderly, integrated and coordinated manner to support urban uses and works - " ensuring infrastructure and services are available or capable of being made available (including key infrastructure such as roads, public and active transport, water supply, sewerage, drainage, park network, community facilities, energy and telecommunications) - " allowing for future developments in information technology - " ensuring infrastructure and services are located and designed to maximise efficiency and ease of maintenance - " allowing for public events and markets - Department of Transport and Main Roads, as asset owner of the Riverside Expressway, must be consulted on any applications likely to impact the operation or maintenance of the Riverside Expressway.
-The Riverside Expressway requires programmed inspection and maintenance which must be taken into consideration in the design and operation of development.
+- having regard to impacts on the safety and efficiency of the broader transport and traffic network for the CBD and surrounding area including the significant intersections shown in Map 2: Structural elements plan and the Riverside Expressway, and seeking to ensure these are minimised - supporting the ongoing traffic function and maintenance of the Riverside Expressway54 - ensuring the delivery of planned infrastructure including any future public transport infrastructure where confirmed, is not adversely impacted - providing infrastructure and services in a timely, orderly, integrated and coordinated manner to support urban uses and works - ensuring infrastructure and services are available or capable of being made available (including key infrastructure such as roads, public and active transport, water supply, sewerage, drainage, park network, community facilities, energy and telecommunications)

-- to have access to water and power - ensuring the location, siting, design, construction and operation of areas and facilities containing essential electrical services44 does not result in electrical hazards during a flood event45 - " ensuring development on an archaeological place46 provides for appropriate management of the archaeological artefacts in accordance with the results of an archaeological investigation.47
+- allowing for future developments in information technology - ensuring infrastructure and services are located and designed to maximise efficiency and ease of maintenance - allowing for public events and markets to have access to water and power - ensuring the location, siting, design, construction and operation of areas and facilities containing essential electrical services55 does not result in electrical hazards during a flood event56 - ensuring development on an archaeological place57 provides for appropriate management of the archaeological artefacts in accordance with the results of an archaeological - Essential electrical services include any area 55 or room used for fire control panel, telephone PABX, sensitive substation equipment including transformers, low voltage switch gear, high voltage switch gear, battery chargers, protection control and communication equipment, low voltage cables, high voltage cables, and lift or pump controls.

-- 44 Essential electrical services include any area or room used for fire control panel, telephone PABX, sensitive substation equipment including transformers, low voltage switch gear, high voltage switch gear, battery chargers, protection control and communication equipment, low voltage cables, high voltage cables, and lift or pump controls. - 45 Development should demonstrate consideration of the requirements, standards and guidance identified in the Queensland Reconstruction Authority Guideline: Planning for stronger, more resilient electrical infrastructure, as amended and replaced from time to time. - 6 See Schedule 3: Heritage places - 47 Development should demonstrate consideration of the requirements, standards and guidance identified in the Department of Environment and Heritage Protection's Guideline: Archaeological investigations document, as amended and replaced from time to time.
+56 Development demonstrates practical conformance with the requirements, standards and guidance identified in the Queensland Reconstruction Authority Guideline : Planning for stronger, more resilient electrical infrastructure, as amended and replaced from time to time.

+See Schedule 3: Heritage places 57

+58 Development demonstrates practical conformance with the requirements, standards and guidance identified in the Department of Environment and Heritage Protection's Guideline: Archaeological investigations document, as amended and replaced from time to time.
 An archaeological investigation may be required as a condition of a PDA development approval.